 - 7.4 An intermission allows a PGR to take an authorised break in their registration (sometimes referred to as a temporary withdrawal) for a documented medical or personal reason. - 7.5 An intermission will not be considered in the PGR's first month of registration.
-Otherwise, any PGR can apply for an intermission, however, approval for an intermission is not guaranteed.
+Otherwise, any PGR can apply for an intermission, however, approval is not guaranteed.
 Intermission may also be subject to the approval of the funder concerned. - 7.6 PGRs on a Student visa are advised to consult the Attendance, Engagement and Absence Policy for information on the implications of taking intermission, and for information on authorised absences.
-If the result of a PGR's intermission requires them to leave the UK, the University of Sussex will withdraw Student visa sponsorship. - 7.7 Applications for intermission will be considered by the relevant Director for PGRs and, if approved, will be granted in periods of whole months up to a maximum of one year for full-time PGRs, or two years for part-time PGRs. - 7.8 PGRs may apply for up to a further year (or two years for a part-time PGR) of exceptional intermission.
-In such cases, the request is referred to the Chair of the PGRSC for consideration on the recommendation of the Director for PGRs.

-- 7.9 Intermission should be applied for in advance; intermission that is entirely retrospective will not normally be considered or approved.
-PGRs on a Student visa will not be considered for a retrospective intermission. - 7.10 When approving a period of intermission, the University may set conditions for the PGR's return.
+The former will require the PGR to leave the UK and thus their sponsorship will be withdrawn; the latter allows for continued registration and sponsorship whilst the break from studies is taken. - 7.7 Applications for intermission will be considered by the relevant ADRI, or nominee(s), and, if approved, will be granted in periods of whole months up to a maximum of one year for full-time PGRs, or two years for part-time PGRs. - 7.8 PGRs may apply for up to a further year (or two years for a part-time PGR) of exceptional intermission.
+In such cases, the request is referred to the Chair of the PGRSC for consideration on the recommendation of the ADRI or nominee(s). - 7.9 Intermission should be applied for in advance.
+Intermission that is entirely retrospective will not normally be considered or approved; PGRs on a Student visa will not be considered for a retrospective intermission. - 7.10 When approving a period of intermission, the University may set conditions for the PGR's return.
 Where intermission is taken on health grounds, the PGR will be subject to the University's Fitness to Study procedure.
 In all cases, the PGR will be informed of their responsibilities with regards to their return, including any conditions, when they are formally notified of the approval of their application. - 7.11 During a period of intermission, PGRs must take a break from their research.
-Access to University resources is limited to those needed to prepare for their return. - 7.12 On notification from the School or the Chair of the PGRSC (noting 7.7-7.8), Student Data and Records will process the outcome.
+Access to University resources is limited to those needing to prepare for their return.

+7.12 On notification from the Faculty/School or the Chair of the PGRSC (noting 7.7-7.8), Student Data and Records will process the outcome.
 Where a request is approved, Student Data and Records will formally notify the PGR of the expected date of return and any conditions they need to meet to reregister (see above), and their revised maximum date of registration (i.e. their new submission deadline).